ThePieBaker90/On-The-Rim/Jesh's Shit/Weapons/Rifles/AMRs/XTerminate Rhinoceros Anti-Tank Rifle.md

 * **Value**:
 	* 120 credits
 * **Lore:**
   * A monstrous rifle, nearly twice the size of a standard sniper rifle.
-While advertized as an "anti-tank rifle" users will be hard-pressed to find a tank it can penetrate.
+While advertized as an "anti-tank rifle" users will be hard-pressed to find a tank it can penetrate without specialized ammunition.
 Experts categorize the Rhinoceros as an anti-materiel rifle.
 * **Looks**:
 	* A stock Snipex Alligator with magnifying scope.